Readri205/MS4_shopfront/README.md

 1. From this point deployment was made linking the Github repository to Heroku;

 ### Heroku Deployment

+* All images for deploymeny below are generic and do not necessarily reflect pages for this project, however the process is consistent.

 1. The application was deployed in Heroku to run the Python Application on the Web front end.
 1. An account was created in Heroku and then a new application was setup;